 52% of People Are Vegans Because of Taste Preferences.
 (Faunalytics)

-Stats of 2020 Show There Are 1,474 Vegan Restaurants in the Us.
-(Total Food Service)
+Stats for 2023 Show There Are 28,865 Vegan and Vegetarian Restaurants in the US.
+(IBIS World)

-London, UK alone has 200 vegan restaurants.
+Both vegan and vegetarian restaurants make a total of 28,865 in the US.
+Stats for 2020 revealed there are 1,474 vegan restaurants.
+London, UK alone, has 200 vegan restaurants.
 Although the above stat shows a paltry amount for a country as large as the US, it’s a start.

 This shows a 199% YOY (Year Over Year) growth in online retail sales.
 In 2021, plant-based food sales were 2.5 times faster than in 2018–2020.